"I now have trousers which actually fit! For the first time ever." Tasha Mellins-Cohen, Trouser Fitting course student, Brighton

 £8 for the pattern (MCCalls M6901)

-3m calico fabric or in an inexpensive medium weight cotton fabric to make a potentially 'wearable' toile.
+3m calico fabric or in an inexpensive medium weight cotton fabric to make a potentially 'wearable' toile (mock-up to check fit).
 It must be 100% cotton (not curtain lining, sheeting or other substitute as these are often mixed content and can distort when ironed).
 We ususally have some calico for sale for £4 a metre - email us to check stock levels with us here before you come to class

 Glasses if needed for close up work